WebDev70/drupal/DEPLOYMENT_GUIDE.md

 ---

-## Step 5: Grant Permissions to the Cloud Build Service Account
+## Step 5: Create and Configure a Dedicated Build Service Account

-Following security best practices, we will grant permissions to the dedicated, Google-managed Cloud Build service account.

-1.  **Get your unique Project Number:**
+To ensure our build has an identity with the correct permissions, and to avoid issues where default accounts don't exist, we will manually create a dedicated service account for our Cloud Build pipeline.
+This is a security best practice.

+1.  **Create the Service Account:**
+    This command creates a new service account named `cloud-build-deployer` in your project.
     ```bash
-    gcloud projects describe $(gcloud config get-value project) --format='value(projectNumber)'
+    gcloud iam service-accounts create cloud-build-deployer \
+      --display-name="Cloud Build Deployer SA" \
+      --project=$PROJECT_ID
     ```

-2.  **Grant Permissions:** Copy the project number from the output and run the following commands, replacing `YOUR_PROJECT_NUMBER`.
+2.  **Grant Permissions to the New Service Account:**
+    Now, we grant the roles this new account needs to perform the deployment.
     ```bash
-    export PROJECT_NUMBER=YOUR_PROJECT_NUMBER
-    export CLOUDBUILD_SA="${PROJECT_NUMBER}@cloudbuild.gserviceaccount.com"
+    export SERVICE_ACCOUNT_EMAIL="cloud-build-deployer@${PROJECT_ID}.iam.gserviceaccount.com"

-    # Allow Cloud Build to deploy to GKE
+    # Grant GKE Developer role
-    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${CLOUDBUILD_SA}" --role="roles/container.developer"
+    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${SERVICE_ACCOUNT_EMAIL}" --role="roles/container.developer"
-    # Allow Cloud Build to push images to Artifact Registry
+    # Grant Artifact Registry Writer role
-    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${CLOUDBUILD_SA}" --role="roles/artifactregistry.writer"
+    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${SERVICE_ACCOUNT_EMAIL}" --role="roles/artifactregistry.writer"
-    # Allow Cloud Build (and the app) to connect to Cloud SQL
+    # Grant Cloud SQL Client role
-    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${CLOUDBUILD_SA}" --role="roles/cloudsql.client"
+    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${SERVICE_ACCOUNT_EMAIL}" --role="roles/cloudsql.client"
-    # Allow Cloud Build to access secrets from Secret Manager
+    # Grant Secret Manager Accessor role
-    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${CLOUDBUILD_SA}" --role="roles/secretmanager.secretAccessor"
+    gcloud projects add-iam-policy-binding $PROJECT_ID --member="serviceAccount:${SERVICE_ACCOUNT_EMAIL}" --role="roles/secretmanager.secretAccessor"
     ```

----

-## Step 6: Allow Your User to Select the Service Account
+3.  **Allow Your User to Select This Service Account:**

-To prevent an issue where the correct service account doesn't appear in the trigger's dropdown menu, you must grant your own user account permission to "act as" the Cloud Build service account.
+    Finally, you must grant your own user account permission to "act as" this new service account.
+This is required to select it in the Cloud Build trigger UI.

-1.  **Get Your User Email:** Find the account you are logged in with.
+    *   First, find your user email: `gcloud auth list`
+    *   Then, run the command below, replacing `YOUR_USER_EMAIL` with your email.
     ```bash
-    gcloud auth list
-    ```
-2.  **Grant "Service Account User" Role:** Run the command below, replacing `YOUR_USER_EMAIL` with your email from the previous command and `YOUR_PROJECT_NUMBER` with your project number.
-    ```bash
-    export PROJECT_NUMBER=YOUR_PROJECT_NUMBER
     export YOUR_USER_EMAIL=your-email@example.com

-    gcloud iam service-accounts add-iam-policy-binding ${PROJECT_NUMBER}@cloudbuild.gserviceaccount.com \
+    gcloud iam service-accounts add-iam-policy-binding $SERVICE_ACCOUNT_EMAIL \
         --project=$PROJECT_ID \
         --member="user:${YOUR_USER_EMAIL}" \
         --role="roles/iam.serviceAccountUser"